infinum/design-handbook/Tools/Maze.md

 After each mission, you should have **a follow-up question**.
 Ask people how easy is it to perform the task or find the information.
 Ease of use is the best predictor of real-life usage.
 These numbers will give your report objectivity and make it easier to communicate delight and pain points to the client.

 Steps in creating a follow-up question:
 <br>1.
-Add opinion scale block
+Add **opinion scale** block
 <br>2.
-Write the specific question, not a generic one. *How easy was it to create your account?* is better than *How easy was it to do this?* Later, it will be easier to find a specific question in the report.
+Write the **specific question**, not a generic one. *How easy was it to create your account?* is better than *How easy was it to do this?* Later, it will be easier to find a specific question in the report.
 <br>3.
-Set the scale to five points
+Set the scale to **five points**
 <br>4.
-Write the left and the right label.
+Write the **left and the right label**.
 Usually, these are *Very hard* and *Very easy*

 ![](/img/tools-maze-4.jpg)

 Of course, you can ask participants other types of questions.
 There are yes/no, multiple selection, and open-ended questions.
-Choose the ones that fit your testing best.
-Use different kinds of questions to mix things up a bit for participants.
+Choose the ones that fit your testing best.<br>Use different kinds of questions to mix things up a bit for participants.
 Show them a part of the screen and ask them what they think some UI element means.
 Or, ask them how they perceive the tone and voice of the app.

 ### Conditional logic
 Imagine you just failed at something, and then someone asks you *"How easy was it?"*, you'd be agitated, wouldn't you?
-Thankfully, you can avoid that in Maze.
-You can set conditional logic for each question: what's the next block participants see depending on their answer to a question or success in a task.
+Thankfully, you can avoid that in Maze. <br>You can set conditional logic for each question: what's the next block participants see depending on their answer to a question or success in a task.
 E.g., the user gives up on task → they'll skip the ease of use question.
 Or, they're your client's customer → they skip a few onboarding tasks.

 ![](/img/tools-maze-10.jpg)